dav-2/AI-Text-to-Image-Generator-with-Stable-Diffusion/README.md

 <h2>Examples of Images Generated with the App</h2>

-Prompt: white elephant in the water
+Prompt: white elephant in the sea next to a beach

 ![Screenshot 2024-07-23 at 17-32-07 (PNG Image 768 × 768 pixels)](https://github.com/user-attachments/assets/572e0baf-6bc4-48bc-a000-4dbf1d83ace0)